Beijing Summer Palace

 make perfect drums when banged

-And I receive a sense of the unknowable.
+and I get a sense of the ineffable.

 It was easy being asleep.